Image Credit: Philippe Aboulin

 Do you like photography?
 Do you have an interest in science?
 If so, it's time to put your photography skills together in order to help science and help researchers better understand our planet.
 NASA is asking you to look up, shoot and send your best pictures of clouds!

-NASA has launched a major data collection operation on a phenomenon which is still immensely complex but yet remains fascinating.
+NASA has launched a major data collection operation on a phenomenon that is still immensely complex but yet remains fascinating.
 The US Space Agency urges citizens around the world to take a maximum amount of cloud photos between March 15 and April 15 and send them in to allow researchers to refine research on cumulus, cirrus and cumulonimbus clouds.
 Simply go to their website for details of the operation and download the GLOBE Observer app on your smartphone and help NASA change the world.

 Extremely useful data for scientists